swiftlang/swift-evolution/proposals/testing/XXXX-issue-severity-warning.md

 ## Alternatives considered

-- Doing Nothing: Although there have been recurring requests over the years to support non-failing issues, we did not have a comprehensive solution until now.
-This year, we finally had the necessary components to implement this feature effectively.

 - Separate Issue Creation and Recording: We considered providing a mechanism to create issues independently before recording them, rather than passing the issue details directly to the `record` method.
 This approach was ultimately set aside in favor of simplicity and directness in usage.

 - Naming of `isFailure` vs. `isFailing`: We evaluated whether to name the property `isFailing` instead of `isFailure`.
 The decision to use `isFailure` was made to adhere to naming conventions and ensure clarity and consistency within the API.